kant/CHETAH/README.md

 BiocManager::install("CHETAH")
 ```

-To get to know the basics of the CHETAH pacakge, please look at the vignette;
+To get to know the basics of the CHETAH package, please look at the vignette;
 ```{r echo=TRUE, eval=FALSE}
 vignette("CHETAH_introduction")
 ```